Jonah Heim Player Props: Rangers vs. Tigers

-On Monday, Jonah Heim (.625 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 8:05 PM ET.
+Jonah Heim -- with a slugging percentage of .634 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the hill, on June 27 at 8:05 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Yankees.

 Jonah Heim Game Info & Props vs. the Tigers